About Us — Canada Team

 Dr. Fikile Nxumalo

 (PI, Associate Professor, Ontario Institute for Studies in Education, University of Toronto) has expertise in climate change education, climate justice education, early childhood education and research, community-based participatory research, and Indigenous ecological knowledges.
-She is a speaker of one of the South African regional languages (Zulu) and has conducted internationally recognized community-based and action research in decolonial and Indigenous environmental contexts including in her home country of Eswatini, the United States, and Canada.
+She has conducted internationally recognized community-based and action research in decolonial and Indigenous environmental contexts including in her home country of Eswatini, the United States, and Canada.

 headshot of dr yanping li wearing a black blazer over a beige mock neck. she stands in front of a light blue-grey backdrop